Imtiyaz-Rahman/Aliase-How-Two/README.md

 bash setup.sh
 ```

-That's it!
-The aliases are now available in your terminal.
+Aliases are now available in your terminal.

 ### Manual Setup (Alternative)